clarkdave/clarkdave.net/content/posts/2013-02-22-send-deploy-keys-to-bitbucket-in-a-chef-recipe.md

 published: true
 ---

-A common thing to do using Chef and app server configuration is to create a 'deploy' user.
+A common thing to do with Chef and app server configuration is to create a 'deploy' user.
 This user will be involved with the deployment of code and often needs read-only access to the source repository.
 In my case, this was Bitbucket, but this procedure should copy across with a few tweaks for GitHub or most other providers too.

 In the case of Bitbucket (and GitHub) a deploy user is given read-only access to a repository through their ssh key.
 Because we're creating our deploy user through Chef anyway, along with their ssh key, it makes a lot of sense to send this off to Bitbucket and that's what this little recipe does: